CNugteren/midisurf/README.md

 * Tunes are most recognizable with just the main Midi track and notes playing, so it is recommended to remove any background Midi tracks and supporting keys upfront, e.g. using a tool like [MidiEditor](https://www.midieditor.org/)

 * Certain features of Midi tracks are not supported yet and parsing those tracks will result in an error

+* The Atari ST sometimes needs a reboot after the game is ended - unclear why this needed

+* On older versions of TOS, while selecting a Midi track, the user might have to type *.* manually

 Compilation